-So you’ve heard of NLP (Neuro Linguistic Programming) and you’ve also heard there is a supposedly powerful technique called “Anchoring” that can act like an instant trigger and transform a persons knee-jerk reaction to a stimulus into whatever one desires…but Does NLP Anchoring work or is it just a bunch of BS?
+So you’ve heard of NLP (Neuro Linguistic Programming) and you’ve also heard there is a supposedly powerful technique called “Anchoring” that can act like an instant trigger and transform a persons knee-jerk reaction to a stimulus into whatever one desires…but Does NLP Anchoring work live up to it’s claims?

 In this post I will get to the bottom of this question by not only sharing the results of my extensive research on the matter but also my personal experiences with Anchoring both as a patient myself and as a practitioner with my own clients.